What are we trying to do?

 Identify ways to improve practice engagement with the data collection/returns process

-Working with NHS Salford CCG Business Intelligence Team we will:
+Working with NHS Salford CCG Business Intelligence Team are:

-Develop a tool to extract the agreed key measures in a format that is most useful for the end users
+Developing a tool to extract the agreed key measures in a format that is most useful for end users

-Pilot the tool and evaluate the usefulness of the data it produces through interviews and focus groups with end users
+Piloting the tool and evaluating the usefulness of the data it produces through interviews and focus groups with end users